pantheon-systems/documentation/source/content/guides/decoupled-sites/01-introduction.md

 ### Site Options

-With Pantheon Front-End Site you can create sites from server-side rendering (SSR) or a static site generator (SSG).
+With a Pantheon Front-End Site you can create sites from server-side rendering (SSR) or a static site generator (SSG).
 The following options exist for site creation using the Pantheon Front-End Site Early Access offering:

 * **Import Repository**: Connect your Git provider and select an existing repository.
 The CMS is optional for this configuration.
 Limited support is provided for this configuration.
-* **Gatsby and Wordpress**: Create a decoupled site using a base Gatsby.js frontend template with WordPress as the CMS.
+* **Gatsby and WordPress**: Create a decoupled site using a base Gatsby.js frontend template with WordPress as the CMS.
 This configuration uses static site generation.
 * **Next.js and Drupal**: Create a decoupled site using a base Next.js frontend template with Drupal as the CMS.
 This configuration uses the static site rendering method.

-Currently, Pantheon Front-End Site does not support SSR using Gatsby.
+Currently, Pantheon Front-End Sites do not support SSR using Gatsby.
 Support for SSG with Next.js is available.

-Other permutations for site development using Front-End Site can be used, but are not supported and currently not recommended.
+Other permutations of site development using a Front-End Site can be used, but are not supported and currently not recommended.

 ### Create a Decoupled Site with Pantheon